DSP-sleep/Landscape_pipeline/README.md

-# TatzMurakami
+# Virtual multiplex registration
-Repository for Tatz Murakami.
+This is an open source tool for whole-mouse brain virtual multiplex registration.

-This is a test.
+Complete instructions can be found in Wiki.